 Greg has tried many cases and has experience in a wide range of substantive areas, including antitrust, banking, construction, securities, contracts, accounting and legal malpractice, insurance, tax, real estate, corporate, business and municipal law.
 He has acted as class counsel in numerous certified class actions.
 He also is actively involved in the Firm’s real estate tax appeals practice.

-Greg is no stranger to either side of the courtroom, having defended large corporations in many matters and also represented many business and consumer plaintiffs, often on a contingent fee basis.
-Greg’s current cases include class actions challenging certain stormwater management charges imposed by the cities of Detroit, Ann Arbor, Dearborn, Harper Woods, Roseville and Madison Heights, class actions challenging the water and/or sewer rates imposed by Ann Arbor, Novi, Bloomfield Township, Westland, Taylor, Rochester Hills and Farmington Hills, a class action against the City of Detroit challenging certain fire inspection fees, a class action against the Great Lakes Water Authority and the City of Detroit challenging certain Industrial Waste Control charges imposed on thousands of non-residential property owners in Southeast Michigan, and class actions against Delta Township and the City of East Lansing challenging purported “franchise fees” imposed on certain utility users in those municipalities.
+Greg is no stranger to either side of the courtroom, having defended large corporations like General Motors and Johnson Controls in monetarily-significant cases.
+He also has represented many business and consumer plaintiffs, often on a contingent fee basis.
+Greg’s current cases include class actions challenging certain stormwater management charges imposed by the cities of Detroit and Ann Arbor, class actions challenging the water and sewer rates imposed by the City of Novi, Rochester Hills and Farmington Hills, a class action against the City of Detroit challenging certain fire inspection fees, a class action against the Great Lakes Water Authority and the City of Detroit challenging certain Industrial Waste Control charges imposed on thousands of non-residential property owners in Southeast Michigan, and a class action against the City of East Lansing challenging purported “franchise fees” imposed on certain utility users in those municipalities.

 - In January 2018, the Wayne County Circuit Court approved a settlement valued at approximately $75 million dollars in a class action challenging certain drainage charges imposed by the City of Detroit on certain commercial property owners in the City.
 As part of the settlement, the City agreed (1) to create a settlement fund of $27.5 million (to provide refunds and credits to affected property owners), (2) to write-off $24 million in unpaid drainage charges for the period prior to July 2013, and (3) to reduce the drainage charges by approximately 25% for the fiscal year ending June 30, 2018.